Earth in culture: Yoruba

-In the Yoruba religion, there are many gods, but the First Father is called Olorun and he is said to be perfect.
-Before earth was created there was only sky above and water, swamps, and mist below.
-One day one of the gods named Olbatala asked Olorun if he could make a world out of what was below.
-Olorun granted him permission to make a world from the things down below.
-Before taking action, Obatala consulted with another god named Orunmila (the god of divination) who told Obatala to get a golden chain and lower it from the sky to the waters below so that he could eventually return to the other gods.
-Orunmila also told him to take a snail shell with soil in it, a hen, a black cat, and a palm nut.
-Obatala heeded the god of divination's words and descended the golden chain with all of the things he was told to take.
-Once Obatala reached the waters below he poured all of the soil onto the water.
-He then set the hen down which spread the soil out by pecking and scratching at it.
+In the Yoruba religion, there are many deities, but the Supreme One is called Ọlọrun and they are said to be perfect.
+Before Ayé (the Earth) was created there was only Ọrun (the sky or heavens) above and water, swamps, and mist below.
+One day, one of the deities named Ọbatala asked Ọlọrun if he could make a world out of what was below. Ọlọrun granted him permission to make a world from the things down below.
+Before taking action, Ọbatala consulted with Ọrunmila (the deity of divination) who told Ọbatala to get a golden chain and lower it from Ọrun to the waters below so that he could eventually return to the other deities. Ọrunmila also told him to take a snail shell with soil in it, a hen, a black cat, and a palm nut. Ọbatala heeded his words and descended down the golden chain with all of the things he was told to take.
+Once Ọbatala reached the waters below he poured all of the soil onto the water.
+He then set the hen down, who spread the soil out by pecking and scratching at it.
 After the soil was spread, he planted the palm nut which grew and produced more nuts which respectively grew more trees.
-Obatala thought that this new world needed more light, so he consulted with Olorun who then created the Sun and Moon and sent fire on a vulture's head for light when the Sun was gone.
-Obatala got lonely on this new world of his, so he fashioned human beings out of clay and asked the First Father for help.
-Olorun breathed life into the clay figures and humans became living.
-Olorun also gave life to animals, plants, rivers, and language for the people to utilize.
-When Obatala was pleased with his work he climbed back up the golden chain and lived with the other gods in the sky above.
+Obatala thought that this new world needed more light, so he consulted with Ọlọrun through their chameleon servant and then Ọlọrun created the Sun and Moon and sent fire on a vulture's head for light when the Sun was gone. Ọbatala got lonely on this new world of his, so he fashioned human beings out of clay and asked Ọlọrun for help. Ọlọrun breathed life into the clay figures and humans became alive. Ọlọrun also gave life to animals, plants, rivers, and language for the people to utilize.
+When Ọbatala was pleased with his work he climbed back up the golden chain and lived with the other deities in the sky above.